Involving animals in research

 Research involving animals is essential for us to save lives.
 Most cancer treatments used today wouldn’t exist without this type of work.

-Much of our research doesn't involve animals, but sometimes scientists need to study the biology of cancer in a whole body, rather than individual cells or tissues.
+Most of our research doesn't involve animals, but sometimes scientists need to study the biology of cancer in a whole body, rather than individual cells or tissues.
 Researchers study cancer in animals because they are good models for how cancer behaves in people, helping us understand the disease so we can find better ways to detect and treat it.
 This includes discovering the faulty genes that cause cancer, investigating how the disease grows and spreads, and exploring how our bodies can help fight tumours.

 We also need animal research to improve treatments.
 It’s an important way to develop and test new drugs, radiotherapy and surgical techniques.